paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/systematic_failure_modelling.md

 **Classification of hardware anomalies by technical domain**

 Anomalies whose root cause is classified as "hardware" (design or manufacturing error) can be further classified by the type of hardware, considering the equipment involved in a subsystem {term}`anomaly <Anomaly>`.
-The repartition is done using the same classification as for the chapters in Part III of this handbook, i.e. considering EEE, Mechanical ({term}`MEC`) and Miscellaneous ({term}`MIS`) items.
+The repartition is done using the same classification as for the chapters in Part III of this handbook, i.e. considering {term}`EEE`, Mechanical ({term}`MEC`) and Miscellaneous ({term}`MIS`) items.

 (syst_4_9_3_2)=
 ### Methods and modelling assumptions